-The HTA found the Designated Individual (DI), the Licence Holder (LH), the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual (DI) and the Licence Holder (LH) to be suitable in accordance with the requirements of the legislation.

-Although the HTA found that Royal Derby Hospital (the establishment) had met the majority of the HTA standards, two minor shortfalls were found against the Traceability (T) and Premises, facilities and equipment (PFE) standards.
-These were in relation to the number of identifiers being used and to fridge temperature alarm testing.
+Although the HTA found that Taunton and Somerset NHS Trust (the establishment) had met the majority of the HTA's standards, five minor shortfalls and two major shortfalls were found against the Consent, Governance and Quality systems, Traceability and Premises, facilities and equipment standards.